MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/walkthrough-build-and-save-the-model.md

     conn <- odbcDriverConnect(connStr);
     ```

-3. Call the PersistModel stored procedure on SQL Server to transmite the serialized object to the database and store the binary representation of the model in a column.
+3. Call the PersistModel stored procedure on SQL Server to transmit the serialized object to the database and store the binary representation of the model in a column.

     ```R
     q <- paste("EXEC PersistModel @m='", modelbinstr,"'", sep="");